 Big Sur is one of my favorite things about California, and possibly even the entire United States.
 It has been called “the greatest meeting of land and sea,” and from my experience, I have yet to find a meeting of land and sea that was more spectacular.
-An unbeleivably pristine coastline on one side, and a barely touched ancient redwood forest on the other side make this coastal drive a sensory treat.
+An unbelievably pristine coastline on one side, and a barely touched ancient redwood forest on the other side make this coastal drive a sensory treat.
 It is so beautiful, so magical, that you can not believe you are still in California, or that you have not seen it before.

 I have a few must-see stops when driving up the California coast through Big Sur that I always recommend to friends, so I thought I’d document them here in this week’s Travel Tuesday blog post.
 Here they are for you to experience for yourself.
 This is done from Los Angeles to Monterey, so if you are doing this from the north (San Francisco south for example), you just need to reverse the bullets.
 You may want to print a map too so that you can gage how far you might be between stops.
 I like this map here (also displayed below).